intermine/im-docs/docs/database/data-sources/id-resolvers.rst

 Using ID Resolvers in your data converters
 -----------------------------------------------------

-A factory will find data path from `~/.intermine/MINE_NAME.properties`, path needs to be absolute.
+A factory will find data root path from `~/.intermine/MINE_NAME.properties`, path needs to be absolute.

 .. code-block:: properties

-  resolver.entrez.file=/DATA_DIR/ncbi/gene_info
-  resolver.ensembl.file=/DATA_DIR/ensemblensembl.txt
+  resolver.file.rootpath=/DATA_DIR/idresolver/

-the key needs to be hard-coded in factory class, e.g. in  EntrezGeneIdResolverFactory
+the key and the symbolic link of the data file need to be hard-coded in factory class, e.g. in  `EntrezGeneIdResolverFactory`

 .. code-block:: java

+  private final String propKey = "resolver.file.rootpath";
-  private final String propName = "resolver.entrez.file";
+  private final String resolverFileSymbo = "entrez";

 As for database case, e.g. flybase chado